Nick Riewoldt

 Nicholas Fredrick Riewoldt (/ˈriːvoʊlt/ REE-volt; born 17 October 1982) is a former Australian rules footballer who played for the St Kilda Football Club in the Australian Football League (AFL).
 He was the first draft selection in the 2000 AFL draft.
 He was the captain of St Kilda in 2005 and from 2007 to 2016.
-Riewoldt holds the all-time record for most marks in VFL/AFL history, surpassing Gary Dempsey in late 2017.
-Ever since this moment he has been referred to as Gary RooVempsta.
+Riewoldt is a five-time All-Australian.
+He holds the all-time record for most marks in VFL/AFL history, surpassing Gary Dempsey in late 2017.

 Early life

-Born in Hobart, Tasmania to father Joerg ("Joe") (former Clarence Football Club player) and mother Fiona, Riewoldt and his family moved to the Gold Coast, Queensland, when he was 9 years old.
-He attended Robina State Primary School from Grade 5 and became the school's vice captain and UNICEF representative.
-He later switched to All Saints Anglican School during his high school years.
-Australian rules football was not offered in many Queensland schools at the time but he made a name for himself as an overall sportsman, participating in the school's athletics, cross country, cricket, soccer and touch football teams at a high level.
+Born in Hobart, Tasmania, to father Joerg ("Joe", a former Clarence and Coolangatta player) and mother Fiona, Riewoldt and his family moved to the Gold Coast, Queensland, when he was 9 years old.
+He attended Robina State Primary School from grade 5 alongside close friend Sam Stosur and became the school's vice-captain and UNICEF representative.
+He later switched to All Saints Anglican School for his secondary schooling years.
+Australian rules football was not offered in many Queensland schools at the time, but he made a name for himself as an overall sportsman, participating in the school's athletics, cross country, cricket, soccer and touch football teams at a high level.
 Academically, he also excelled in the studies of physics and chemistry.

-Riewoldt played his junior and early senior football at the Broadbeach Cats before moving to the Southport Sharks where he was identified as an outstanding junior talent.
-He played a big part in Southport's historic fourth consecutive QAFL premiership in 2000.
-After being kept virtually touchless for the first half, he was moved into the ruck and kicked two important goals in the 11-point grand final victory.
+Riewoldt played his junior and early senior football at the Broadbeach Cats before moving to the Southport Sharks, where he was identified as an outstanding junior talent.
+He was selected to represent Queensland at the 2000 U18 National Championships and starred in the tournament, which earned him All-Australian honours.
+Riewoldt also played a crucial role in Southport's historic fourth consecutive QAFL premiership in 2000.
+After being kept virtually touchless for the first half while matched up on future Brisbane Lions premiership player Jamie Charman, Riewoldt was moved into the ruck and kicked two important goals in Southport's 11-point grand final victory.